 Nadia Colburn holds a Ph.D. in English from Columbia University.
 She is a certified Kundalini yoga teacher and an Order of Interbeing aspirant in Thich Nhat Hanh’s Plum Village Tradition.

-Nadia’s writing has won numerous awards, including a PEN/NE Discovery Award in Poetry, and her debut poetry collection, The High Shelf, was published in 2019 with The Word Works Press.
+Nadia’s writing has won numerous awards, including a PEN/NE Discovery Award in Poetry.
+Her debut poetry collection, The High Shelf, was published in 2019 with The Word Works Press, and her second book I Say the Sky is forthcoming in the University Press of Kentucky’s New Poetry and Prose series.
 Her essay “Listening to My Body” appears in the anthology The Anatomy of Silence: Twenty-Six Stories About All the Sh** That Gets in the Way of Speaking About Sexual Violence.